marlon-sousa/TimerForNVDA/README.md

 #### how it works

-Press CTRL + NVDA + Shift + t to open the settings dialog.
+Either use the "timer for NVDA settings" submenu  or press NVDA + Shift + t To open the addon settings dialog.
+The submenu is located under NVDA "tools" menu.

 * if either timer or stopwatch are running, you can:
     * Monitor progress by reading the settings dialog status bar.